A passage planner is a perfect way to make sure that all of your bases are covered.

 Once your cruising plan is completed, write up your sailing plan.
 This is different from your passage planner.
 Your sail plan (also called a float plan) serves to give essential details about your vessel, crew and cruise.
 Given to a reliable person, it will provide vital information for SAR crews who will be sent to look for you if you are reported overdue.

 Both Transport Canada and the United States Coast Guard Auxiliary have sample sailing/float plans available for download.
+Both record essentially the same information.
 Choose one to use and fill it out completely.
 Leave it with a responsible person whom you can rely on to act if you become overdue.

 Click here for Transport Canada's Sail Plan sample.